javiertuya/dashgit/README.md

 ## Quick Start

-To start, enter into DashGit at [https://javiertuya.github.io/dashgit](https://javiertuya.github.io/dashgit), go to the Configure tab and specify a GitHub provider by setting your username and an access token.
+To start, enter into DashGit at [https://javiertuya.github.io/dashgit](https://javiertuya.github.io/dashgit), go to the Configure tab and specify a GitHub provider by setting your username and an access token:
+- Use a personal access token (classic) with permissions `repo` and `notifications` (see below to narrow the scope of tokens or use fine-grained tokens).
-Leave other parameters to their default values.
+- Leave other parameters to their default values.
-You can omit the token, but this is subject to lower rate limits and does not allow you to view the branches tab, build statuses and notifications.
+- You can omit the token, but this is subject to lower rate limits and does not allow you to view the branches tab, build statuses and notifications.

 The configuration is stored in the local browser memory.
 To protect the tokens you can encrypt them with a password that will be requested when you open a new DashGit browser tab.